Knowledge-enhanced Agents for Interactive Text Games: Framework for Knowledge Injection in Text-based Game Agents

 In most text-based games, the agent's input is comprised of three primary elements: the observation of the environment \textit{(obv)}, the contents of the agent's inventory \textit{(inv)}, and the task description \textit{(desc)}.
 These elements give the agent the context to make informed decisions and progress through the game.
-Based on these inputs, the agent is presented with a set of valid actions that it can take, such as moving to a new location, interacting with objects in the environment, or using items in its inventory.
+Based on these inputs, the agent is presented with a set of valid actions that it can perform, such as moving to a new location, interacting with objects in the environment, or using items in its inventory.
 Through these interactions, agents explore the game world, solve puzzles, and advance the story.
 In this section, we detail approaches for improving agents' downstream performance, thereby improving agents' coherence in action generation, their contextual awareness, and their abilities to learn effectively from the interactive environment.
-We consider two types of domain knowledge for enriching the inputs, three representative model classes as subjects for knowledge injection, and various knowledge-injection strategies.
+We consider two types of knowledge for enriching the inputs and two representative model classes as subjects for knowledge injection with their corresponding variants and knowledge-injection strategies.